sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 	{
 ```

-#####For Methods with Optional\default parameters
+####For Methods with Optional\default parameters

 To specify the default values for optional parameters in a method, use the following format:
 ```c#
 /// <param name="checkXYZSetting">(optional) Description goes here. (default value = false)</param>
 ```
-#####Synchronous API Methods that must be called on a specific thread.
+####Synchronous API Methods that must be called on a specific thread.

 It is common in the API for synchronous methods to throw an exception if they are called from the wrong thread.
 Thread affinity should be explicitly documented in the <summary></summary> section of the method header as follows:

-	1. If a method needs to be called on the MCT (Main CIM Thread) add the following text to the summary ‚ÄúThis method must be called on the MCT.
-Use QueuedTask.Run‚Äù:
+	1. If a method needs to be called on the MCT (Main CIM Thread) add the following text to the summary ìThis method must be called on the MCT.
+Use QueuedTask.Runî:

 ``` c#
 /// <summary>